takahirom/arbigent/arbigent-mcp-specification.md

 ## What users can do
 1. Launch Arbigent UI
 2. Edit json string in UI(ProjectSettingsDialog) .
 Users can directly edit json string.
+The json string is in one yaml field string. mcpJson: "{...}"
 3. Save json string in the project yaml field
 4. Connect to MCP server
 5. Get tool list